iobroker-community-adapters/ioBroker.vis-material-advanced/README.md

 ### 1.4.0 (2021-03-26)
 * bugfix titel alignment for  number and text
 * add ppm as unit

-### 1.3.1 (2020-12-28)
-* added possibility to show value instead of the subtitle
-* fixed a bug with weired slider behaviour, dont know how

 ## License
 MIT License